-HIGH POINT, N.C., DATE, 2014 – High Point Swim Club recently gained new marketing ideas from High Point University communication students.
+HIGH POINT, N.C., May 30, 2014 – High Point Swim Club recently gained new marketing ideas from High Point University communication students.
 Students taking a campaigns management course in the Nido R. Qubein School of Communication spent the past semester creating a strategic marketing campaign focused on swim education both in and out of the pool.

 The “Swim to Learn” campaign, created by HPU seniors Connor Brackett, Grace Connors, Chelsea Donnigan, Mary Hancock, Joseph Marra and Joel Wilson, won top campaign honors in the class.
 The marketing plan proposed a new logo and slogan for High Point Swim Club and suggested digital communication to help the organization reach its target audience and stay within budget.